Classes of depreciable property

 The cost limit for access to the Class 12 (100%) treatment is $500 for:

 - tools acquired on or after May 2, 2006; and

 - medical or dental instruments and kitchen utensils acquired on or after May 2, 2006.

 However, if the tools, medical or dental instruments and kitchen utensils cost $500 or more, include the cost in Class 8.

-You can elect to put in Class 29 eligible machinery and equipment used in Canada for the manufacture and process of goods for sale or lease, acquired after March 18, 2007, and before 2014, that would otherwise be included in Class 43.
-To make an election, attach a letter to your income tax return for the tax year you bought the property indicating you are electing to put the property in Class 29.
-Regular Class 43 treatment will apply to these eligible assets that are acquired after 2013.
+Include in Class 29 eligible machinery and equipment used in Canada primarily for the manufacture and process of goods for sale or lease acquired after March 18, 2007 and before 2016 that would otherwise be included in Class 43.

 Calculate CCA using the straight line method as follows: claim up to 25% in the first year, 50% in the second year, and the remaining 25% in the third year.
 Any amount not claimed in a year can be claimed in a later year.